zoroglucihat/argo-rollout/hugo/content/01_introduction/_index.md

 chapter = true
 weight = 1
 pre = "<b>1. </b>"
-description="This section introduces the task and outlines the objectives pursued by DokChess." url = "01_introduction"
+description="This section introduces Argo Rollouts." url = "01_introduction"
 +++

 ### Section 1

-# Introduction and Goals
+# Introduction

-This section introduces the task and outlines the objectives pursued by XXXX.
+In this section, we introduce Argo Rollouts and explore its key features, benefits, and deployment strategies, providing a comprehensive understanding of how it enhances the application release process in Kubernetes environments.